G\'acs-Ku\v{c}era's Theorem Revisited by Levin: Remarks about Levin's argument

 \emph{Proposition}~\ref{prop:rounding}.
 Here we may easily replace $2n$ by $n+d(n)$ where $d(n)$ is a computable function such that $\sum 2^{-d(n)}\le 1$.
 For that we use the safety margin $2^{-n-d(n)}$ for strings of length $n$, and the total additional weight is $\sum 2^{-d(n)}$, since we have $2^n$ strings of length $n$ with weight $2^{-n-d(n)}$ each.
-Moreover, Levin notes that we may use $\mathsf{m}(x)=2^{-\KP(x)}$ as safety margin for string~$x$, and round $\mathsf{M}(x)$ up to $\KP(x)+O(1)$ bits, where $\KP(x)$ is the prefix complexity of $x$.
-In other words, we add to $\mathsf{M}(x)$ the semimeasure $M'(x)=\sum_{x\preceq y} \mathsf{m}(y)$, where the sum is taken over all string $y$ that have $x$ as a prefix.\footnote{We already mentioned this semimeasure when discussing $\tau$, see above.} Note that in this case the granularity for $x$ cannot be computed in advance, we have to use the current upper bound for $\KP(x)$ instead when providing approximation from below to the rounded value.
-When $\KP(x)$ decreases, we need to reconsider the rounding, and this could lead to a decrease in the rounded value.
-However, this does not happen, since at the same time the overhead (also defined in terms of prefix complexity) increases accordingly.
+Moreover, Levin notes that we may let the granularity depend not only on the length of $x$, but on $x$ itself, using $\KP(x)+O(1)$ bound: \begin{quote} \textit{ There exists a constant $c$ and a maximal \textup(up to $O(1)$ factor\textup) lower semicomputable semimeasure whose value at every string $x$ is a finite binary fraction having at most $\KP(x)+c$ bits. } \end{quote} To prove this, we use $\mathsf{m}(x)=2^{-\KP(x)}$ (where $\KP(x)$ is the prefix complexity of $x$) to provide a safety margin for string~$x$.
+Consider a semimeasure $S(x)=\sum_{x\preceq y} \mathsf{m}(y)$, where the sum is taken over all strings $y$ that have $x$ as a prefix.
+As usual, we let $S(\Lambda)=1$ to get a semimeasure.
+The semimeasure~$S$ corresponds to the following process: generate a finite string according to $\mathsf{m}$, and stop (so $S$ is concentrated on finite sequences).